 WEAPONS FOR the SOLDIER

-Weapons For the Soldier is a title used by senior artist Ray Ken and Robert, Vincent and Anwar are using this title with Ray’s support as they embark on this significant endeavour.
-The project will serve as an important opportunity to pay tribute to the senior artists of the Lands, the first APY soldiers: Ray Ken, Mick Wikilyiri, Alec Baker, Peter Mungkarai, Mamu Mike Willaims, Peppai Carrol, Keith Stevens and Ginger Wikilyiri, whose work will be celebrated in this innovative exhibition.
+Weapons for the Soldier is a title used by senior Anangu artist Ray Ken in his works about this subject, and Vincent and Anwar are using this title with Ray’s support as they embark on this significant project.
+To create Weapons for the Soldier, Vincent, Anwar and Derek wanted to connect and work with Anangu and ‘off Country’ artists whose practice has inspired them in a process where their commitment to cultural protocol is maintained.
+The project also serves as an important opportunity to pay tribute to modern day Anangu soldiers, the senior artists of the APY Lands: Ray Ken, Mick Wikilyiri, Alec Baker, Peter Mungkarai, Mumu Mike Williams, Peppai Carrol, Keith Stevens and Ginger Wikilyiri, whose work will be celebrated in this innovative exhibition.

-The exhibition will be launched at Hazelhurst Arts Centre in November 2018 before an extensive regional tour across the country in 2019.
+The exhibition will be launched at Hazelhurst Arts Centre in November 2018 before an extensive regional tour throughout Australia in 2019.

 Weapons for the Soldier has been supported by the Australian Government’s Anzac Centenary Arts and Culture Fund, Australia Council for the Arts, Arts SA, the Gordon Darling Foundation and Hazelhurst Arts Centre.